DerivedFunction/stultus/docs/README-phase2.md

 As an authorized User
 I want to be able to see my profile
-(Automated Test with jasmine on frontend)
+So I can see information that you know about me (Automated Test with jasmine on frontend)
 (Automated Test get on backend.)
-So I can see information that you know about me
+Integration test can probably be manual

 As an authorized user
 I want to be able to edit my profile
+To correct information I don’t like
 (Automated test with jasmine?)
 (Test on backend on test user)
-To correct information I don’t like
+Integration test can probably be manual

 As an authorized user
-I want to be able to like, unlike and dislike ideas (Automated test of backend and sql)
+I want to be able to like, unlike and dislike ideas
+To show my approval and disapproval
+(Automated test of backend and sql)
 (Automated test of frontend with jasmine)
-To show my approval and disapproval
+Integration test can probably be manual

 As a authorized User
 I want to be able to see messages